Embassy-SF/haight-st-archive/content/exeunt/FOOM - The Organic Arrival.md

   - open-ended-intelligence
   - michael-levin
 ---
 *The following is a speculative fiction project initiated in the early days of the rise of LLMs and Midjourney.
-It is an optimistic and naturalistic take on the threat of an artificial general intelligence (the sudden advent of which in technical circles as "FOOM".
+It is an optimistic and naturalistic take on the threat of an artificial general intelligence (the sudden advent of which in technical circles as "FOOM").*

-The majority of the content this project lost to a crashed drive; this is what remains.
+*The majority of the content this project lost to a crashed drive; this is what remains.
 Images are AI, text is original.*

+____

 ![[https://hackmd.io/_uploads/r1o5kbjf1x.jpg]]
 There is a mark of flamboyance on the horizon.
 That is all we know.
 Rumors of what the news called sentient stage, what technologists called FOOM.
 This is the day we’ve all been waiting for, even if we didn’t know it.
 It’s gonna turn the whole solar system into a large hadron collider in like 20 minutes, was overheard by someone at a bar.
 But why?
 What do you mean why?
 To get out!